derekwhipple/GettingAndCleaningDataProject/README.md

 4. changing the values representing activity to the string desription
 5. summarizing column averages for each combination of activity and subject

-For more details, see comments in source code
+For more details, see comments in source code (run_analysis.R)